 Strong start for UK M&A

 The largest EMEA transaction of the year so far is National Grid’s £14.2bn acquisition of Western Power Distribution.
 A further 27 deals in the energy, mining, and utilities sector makes it the most active area for M&A by value with £20.7bn.
-This reflects a trend of more deals being driven by the energy transition as the UK works towards achieving net zero carbon dioxide emissions by 2050.
+This reflects a trend of more deals being driven by the energy transition as the UK works towards achieving net zero carbon emissions by 2050.